Ahad-M72/Univariate_Normality_Tests/README.md

 # CSV Skewness and Kurtosis Calculator

-This script calculates the absolute skewness and kurtosis for all numeric columns in a given CSV file.
+Skewness and Kurtosis.py calculates the absolute skewness and kurtosis for all numeric columns in a given CSV file.

 ## Usage